visheshd/visheshd.github.io/_posts/2015-04-01-5-things-to-remember-while-picking-a-technology-stack-as-a-startup.md

 5. By when do you intend to get it live?

->Startups these days share so much about their stack; you could even look at what others have used to solve a similar problem and look at options at places like [stackshare.io](http://stackshare.io/trending/tools)
+>Startups these days share so much about their stack; you could even look at what others have used to solve a similar problem and look for options at places like [stackshare.io](http://stackshare.io/trending/tools)

 ## 2. A decent sized developer community
 You want to work on a stack that you are either very familiar with or that has a decent sized development community.
 More